tomerOko/microai/prompts/main.md

-please generate the 'Send Service' code
+please generate the 'Signup Service' code

 dont use placeholder functions!!! implement all of the logic yourself!